 Eisenach – Weimar – Markneukirchen – Zwickau – Leipzig – Dresden

 Start with the great Johann Sebastian Bach in his birthplace Eisenach and visit the Bach House and St. George’s Church where he was christened.
 Then it’s up to Wartburg Castle above town where Richard Wagner set his Tannhäuser opera and Franz Liszt performed.
-You might be lucky to fit a concert or even Tannhäuser performance in the castle’s grand hall in!
+Maybe you can fit in a concert or even get there for a Tannhäuser performance in the castle’s grand hall!

-Optional stop is in Arnstadt (approx. 1 hr drive).
-Members of the musical Bach family lived in Arnstadt for several generations.
+Your next stop, Arnstadt (approx. 1 hr drive), is optional.
+Members of the musical Bach family lived here for several generations.
 In Weimar (approx. 75 min driving from Eisenach or 20 min driving from Arnstadt), take a guided tour focusing on the town’s musical history and follow in the footsteps of Bach and Franz Liszt.
 Visit the Liszt House where the composer spent his summers.
 Time permitting, stay the night and enjoy a concert or opera performance at Deutsches National Theater with its Staatskapelle Weimar orchestra.

 Your next stop offers fascinating insights into musical instrument making: In Saxony’s Vogtland region, or “Musicon Valley®”, you can visit one of over 100 workshops and see how woodwind, brass and string instruments are hand made by experts or pop in the museum of musical instruments in Markneukirchen.
 Driving time from Weimar: just under 2 hrs.